matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Modem:** A device that connects your router to the internet and brings internet access to the LAN

-**Multi-factor authentication (MFA):** A security measure that requires a user to verify their identity in two or more ways to access a system or network
+**Multi-factor authentication (MFA):** A security measure that requires a user to verify their identity in two or more ways to access a system or network such as something you know/have/unique about you

 ## N

 **Network:** A group of connected devices.
 The devices on a network can communicate with each other over network cables or wireless connections.

 **Network access layer:** The network access layer deals with creation of data packets and their transmission across a network.
 This includes hardware devices connected to physical cables and switches that direct data to its destination.

+**Network Interface Card (NIC):** Hardware that connects computers to a network

 **Network log analysis:** The process of examining network logs to identify events of interest